shimozukuri/http-service/README.md

 | `CONFIG_PATH` | Yes | Path to the YAML configuration file.
 The process exits if it is unset or the file does not exist. |
 | `HTTP_SERVER_PASSWORD` | No | Overrides `http_server.password` from the configuration file. |

 The application currently implements logger modes for `local`, `dev`, and `prod`.
-Change the `env` value from `ci` to one of these modes before starting the service locally.
 Do not reuse or commit production credentials; supply production passwords through `HTTP_SERVER_PASSWORD` or another secret-management mechanism.

 ### Run locally